Pegasus row: After meeting Modi, Mamata Banerjee demands SC-monitored inquiry

 Following her meeting with Prime Minister Narendra Modi on Tuesday, West Bengal Chief Minister Mamata Banerjee demanded a Supreme Court-monitored inquiry into allegations that the Pegasus spyware was used to spy on politicians, journalists and activists in India, ANI reported.
 Banerjee also said that the prime minister should call an all-party meeting to discuss the matter.

-On Monday, Banerjee had formed a two-member panel to investigate these allegations.
-Trinamool Congress MP and the chief minister’s nephew, Abhishek Banerjee, is one of the potential targets who were targeted by the spyware.
+On Monday, Banerjee’s West Bengal government had formed a two-member panel to investigate these allegations.
+Trinamool Congress MP and the chief minister’s nephew, Abhishek Banerjee, is one of those potentially targeted by the spyware.

 Earlier on Tuesday, Banerjee called upon Modi at the prime minister’s residence in what she referred to as a “courtesy meeting”.
 This was their first meeting since the West Bengal election in April-May.